 All students need appropriate English language skills for admission to UQ.
 The level of English required depends on the program you're applying for.

-To be eligible for entry to any UQ programs, you need to meet our minimum English language requirements.
+To be eligible for entry to most UQ programs, you need to meet our minimum English language requirements.
 For some programs, you must meet higher than usual English requirements.

 You can demonstrate you meet English requirements by providing evidence of test results, study or work experience.

 English language tests

 You can demonstrate your English language skills by achieving at least:

 English language study or work experience

 You can also meet our English language proficiency requirements if you can demonstrate one of the following:

 - Completed senior secondary schooling from a designated country (PDF, 109 KB) where the medium of instruction is English